1f616neko/server-blog/_posts/2023-04-04-Changing-hostname-to-1f616emo.xyz-and-other-changes.md

 The following services will never be moved and will be kept as-is:
 1. [Chat Relay EMOLWB2](https://t.me/emoji_lwb2_bot) (TH3, managed by [sunafterrain](https://zh.wikipedia.org/wiki/User:Sunafterrain))

+> No impacts should be done on frontend user experience except the change of URL.
+IF you encounter issue, [please contact me](mailto:root@1f616emo.xyz).
+{: .prompt-tip }

 ## Drop of some seldom-used services
 The following services will be dropped because of their low demand of use or their failed operation:
 1. SimpleUpload (TH3, <https://simpleupload.thost3.de/>)